 Community Association Land Use Committee (CALUC) Community Meetings are a requirement of the rezoning submission.
 The CALUC meeting is hosted in the neighbourhood in which the proposed development is located – in this case, Fairfield.
 The role of the CALUC is to hold a community meeting, facilitate conversation among attendees, and prepare a letter for the City of Victoria that summarizes the application, and any questions/comments made by the community.
 To learn more about the Fairfield CALUC visit their website here: https://fairfieldcommunity.ca/caluc/

 Please read the Phase Two report and summary available to download below:

 Over the past three years, we have had countless discussions about the role and future of our cathedral, our cathedral school, and our diocesan office, and about the kind of space we will need to accommodate our ministries.
 The fruits of these discussions have been shared with our planning consultants Kaeley Wiseman and Barb Myers from Wiser Projects.
 They, in turn, have done extensive research about current municipal plans and policies, as well as the appetite of local agencies and developers to work with us.
 They also engaged an architect, Paul Rigby, who has worked closely with us to assess the space on the precinct, with a view to the feasibility of making our cathedral, our school, and the rest of the precinct better serve our hopes and dreams.

 Wiser Projects submitted a detailed “Phase One” report – which describes their findings, and the work we would need to do next to produce an actual “master plan” for the cathedral precinct.
-The report is available to download here in the form of an executive summary, a full report, and appendices:
+The report is available to download here:

 REMINDER - If you have a question that hasn't been answered, make sure to submit it to BFTF@christchurchcathedral.bc.ca